Online notarization in Massachusetts: Get your document notarized today

 What are the Massachusetts notarization requirements?

-What are the Massachusetts notary Laws?
+What are the Massachusetts notary laws?

 If I notarize a document in Massachusetts, will it be recognized by other states?